-Pine makes a much better mulch than you might think.
-Some plants like acidic soil because they have high acidity.
-When you have plants like this, nothing is easier than to gather pine needles for your beds.
+Pine is a surprisingly good source of mulch.
+Some garden plants have a higher acidity, and prefer a more acidic soil.
+If you have acid loving plants, use pine needles as a mulch.
 Go ahead and cover the beds you have with needles a couple of inches and while they decompose, they actually disperse some acid into the soil.